 - Secure communication link: The Identity Cloud Bridge provides a secure encrypted tunnel between IdentityIQ in the cloud and datacenter resources.

 - Store and forward technology: The Identity Cloud Bridge enables the reliable delivery of all data and access changes between IdentityIQ and datacenter applications.

-Rake Narang: What are the incentives for enterprises to migrate to a cloud-based security solution if they have already invested heavily in classic products and services to stay secured?
+Info Security PG: What are the incentives for enterprises to migrate to a cloud-based security solution if they have already invested heavily in classic products and services to stay secured?

 Darran Rolls: Cloud-based identity management offers a lot of promise for global organizations.
 It can provide them with pay-as-you-go options that reduce capital expense and the ability to scale the solution on demand as the environment grows.
 In addition, organizations with budget constraints or those that lack technical staff to manage and maintain identity management solutions like the option of outsourcing this work to a service provider.

 Enterprises with mature identity management deployments, however, may be challenged to migrate to the cloud in order take advantage of the benefits offered by cloud-based identity management solutions.
 The move may require implementing new connectors to managed resources, rewriting custom workflow for provisioning processes, etc. For these clients, the right approach is to look for a hybrid solution that leverage their existing investment in on-premise Identity management technology, while making use of new features and capabilities from a cloud based solution.